Lest Israel Should Glory Against God

 Do you ever experience this malaise?
 If so, our text from Judges—and a few others like it—may be of some help.

 What exactly is its message?
-In essence, it is this: There is something sinful in sinful man—something dark and deep—that inclines his entire fallen being to orbit around himself, and because of this, to glory before God in his own accomplishments.
+In essence, it’s this: There is something sinful in sinful man—something dark and deep—that inclines his entire fallen being to orbit around himself, and because of that to glory before God in his own accomplishments.

 God clearly dislikes it.